tonyprawiro/diy-cloud-gaming-desktop/README.md

 You can also Shutdown the instance from within Windows and it will be stopped.
 In this case, the EBS volume will stay attached to the instance, until it is terminated.

-# Cost Calculation

-Compute: Assume Spot pricing of $0.66 per hour.
-For 20 hours of usage in a month, it will be $13.2

-Storage: EBS GP2 volume at $0.12 per GB-month of provisioned storage.
-For 120 GB volume, this means $14.4.

-Total cost per month: $27.6

-If we use Amazon EBS Throughput Optimized HDD (st1) Volumes for storage, a 120 GB volume will cost $6.48, and the total cost will be $19.68 per month.